kikitux/test2/README.md

 # test2

-todo: add an explanation here
+done: add an explanation here

-todo : this project will implement
+done : this project will implement

 - a
 - b